 The Chief Executive Officer of Halloran, in the letter regarding Adam's interview, is named Tamar Ganish.
 The film's production designer is Tamar Gadish.
 See more »

-My favorite children's book is about a little prince who came to earth who came to Earth from a distant asteroid.
+My favorite children's book is about a little prince who came to Earth from a distant asteroid.
 He meets a pilot whose plane has crashed in a desert.
 The little prince teaches the pilot many things but mainly about love.
 My father always told me I was like the little prince.
 But after I met Adam, I realized I was the pilot all along...

 See more »